transientskp/tkp/documentation/source/database/schema.rst

 assoccatsource
 ==============

-This table stores the associations between extracted sources and cataloged sources (i.e. VLSS, WENSSm, WENSSp, and NVSS sources).
+This table stores the association between an extracted source and one or more cataloged sources (i.e. VLSS, WENSSm, WENSSp, and NVSS sources).

 For every association pair the association parameters, distance_arcsec, r and loglr are calculated as well.
-Only source pairs that fullfil the criterion of an association (r < r_lim) are accepted and appended to this table. r_lim may be specified in tkp.cfg, or otherwise defaults to 3.717, corresponding to missing 10^{-3} counterparts (see Scheers's thesis, section 3.2.3)
+Only source pairs that fullfil the criterion of an association (r < r_lim) are accepted and appended to this table. r_lim may be specified in the user parsets or tkp.cfg, otherwise it defaults to 3.717, corresponding to missing 10^{-3} counterparts (see Scheers's thesis, section 3.2.3)

 **xrtsrc**